 Plantar plate injury is commonly called “floating toe syndrome” as it causes the affected toe to retract off the ground when standing.
 Patients with this condition will normally report pain and a “stepping on a pebble” sensation, especially when walking barefoot.

 Plantar plate injury occurs when there is a tear or thickening of the plantar plate, causing pain when pressure is applied.
 There are 3 typical causes of plantar plate injury – acute trauma, biomechanical factors and chronic degeneration

 Acute trauma is incidents that result in either sudden traction (pulling) or direct impact on the plantar plate:

 Biomechanical factors are structural issues that cause the overloading of pressure on the plantar plate:

 Chronic degeneration is related to the ageing process, often associated with arthritis of the toe joint.

 Signs and symptoms of plantar plate injury include:

-Treatment for plantar plate injury involves stimulating tissue repair of the plantar plate and addressing the factors causing the injury.
+Management for plantar plate injury aims to alleviate pain and inflammation of the plantar plate and address the factors causing the damage.